shakhawat1355/TT_notes/TimeTrackerDoc.md

 - In the admin area, adding a feature is quite simple as goes by the book.
 - But in the public site there are two main features "Date Range Report" and "Daily Standup Report".
 To add anything in these views you will need to work on their js files.
 They JS files may seem complex and hard to understand as the dont belong to default nop views.
 So take time and try to understand how things work.

+⭐ Nop Station Time Tracker is an exceptional example of using nop into something else rather than a ecommmerce site.
+This project has proved there exists different scopes of using the NopCommerce opensource platform.

-Hope this doc has helped you understand how Nop Time Tracker works and how to develop features in this system.
+✌️ Hope this doc has helped you understand how Nop Time Tracker works and how to develop features in this system.